IBM-Cloud/docs/security/index.md

 For more information, see [Getting started with Single Sign On](../services/SingleSignOn/index.html).

-### AppScan Mobile Analyzer

-This service provides a security analysis of Android mobile applications.
-To use this service, you must upload a compiled Android app as an APK file.
-When the security analysis scan is done, you can download a report.

-For more information, see [Getting started with AppScan Mobile Analyzer](../services/AppScanMobileAnalyzer/index.html#migrating).

-### AppScan Dynamic Analyzer

-This service provides a security analysis of web applications with a dynamic analysis tool.
-The tool works on the deployed web app, not on the app source code, and it can scan any {{site.data.keyword.Bluemix_notm}} web app regardless of its language or technology.
-You can scan only applications of the organizations that you belong to.
-To create a scan, you must configure the web app URL and the login credentials if any.
-When the scan is done, you can download a report.

-For more information, see [Getting started with AppScan Dynamic Analyzer](../services/AppScanDynamicAnalyzer/index.html).

-### Mobile Analyzer for iOS (Beta)

-The Mobile Analyzer for iOS service provides AppScan dynamic security analysis for iOS mobile applications.
-It helps you identify security issues in your iOS mobile apps.
+### Application Security on Cloud

-For more information, see [Getting started with Mobile Analyzer for iOS](../services/AppScanIOS/index.html).
+This service provides a security analysis of mobile and web apps, and it allows you to scan source code for security vulnerabilities.
+For more information, see  [Getting started with Application Security on Cloud](../services/ApplicationSecurityonCloud/index.html).

 ### IBM UrbanCode plug-in for application security testing